Obviously Five Believers

 I never knew Lark Skyrider could speak so gently.

 “You don’t smoke”, Lark Skyrider reminds him.
-“Now eat up your porridge, Kid, and let’s head out of this joint.”
+“Finish your porridge, and let’s head out of this joint.”

 We pay and leave.